buntec/derifree/docs/readme.md

 Derivative pricing for the ~~lactose~~ side-effect intolerant.

-This is an experimental library exploring the use of free monads to implement a contract definition language for equity derivatives.
+Derifree is an experimental library exploring the use of free monads to implement a contract definition language for (equity) derivatives.

+*This is work in progress!*

 ## Examples